Bat Buddy School Award

 What is the Bat Buddy School Award?

-* From January 2021 the Bat Buddy Award is moving online.
-Simply do 10 activities and then enrol and log what you’ve done, before downloading and printing your Bat Buddy Award certificate *
+The Bat Buddy Award is now online.
+Simply do 10 activities and then enrol and log what you’ve done, before downloading and printing your Bat Buddy Award certificate

 The award offers excellent curriculum-linked learning opportunities for schools.